AlirezaDastyar/SubDomainMapper/README.md

 </dependency>
 ```
 ## Requierments
 This library don't create a subdomain for you.
-If you use hosting control panels go ahead and add a subdomain.
+If you use hosting control panels go ahead and add a subdomain,
 if don't you have to do it manually.
 ### Add a subdomin manually
 Example for adding `test` as subdomain to `http://www.example.com` in bind9.
 Forward:
 ```
 ;